NoamBasha/RemoteJoystickControlApp/README.md

 ## Preperation:
 ### Server Side:
-1. Download the 'FlightGear' application _here_
+1. Download the 'FlightGear' application.
-2. Open flight gear and go to settings and under the additnal settings write the following line:
+2. Open the 'FlightGear' application and go to settings -> additional settings and write the following line:
 --telnet=socket,in,10,127.0.0.1,6400,tcp
 (The number 6400 represents the PORT number.
 You may choose another PORT number).
-3. Press the 'fly!' button, press on the 'Cessna C172P' on the tool bar and press on 'Autostart'
+3. Press the 'fly!' button then press on Toolbar -> 'Cessna C172P' -> 'Autostart'.
 4. You may change the view by pressing 'v' on your keyboard.

 ### Client Side:
-1. Open Android Studio
+1. Open Android Studio.
-2. Clone the project
+2. Clone the project.
 3. Run the application.
 4. Enter your IP address and the PORT youv'e entered on the server side.
 5. Fly the plane :)